sierra760/historical-markers/README.md

 mv assets/nevada/photos_compressed_sample assets/nevada/photos_compressed
 ```

-You can then run the app on iOS or Android simulators and/or devices by executing the following command to launch Expo's server and Metro Builder:
+You can then run the app on iOS or Android simulators and/or devices by executing the following command to launch Expo's app server and Metro Builder:

 ```bash
 npx expo start